Kitura/Kitura/README.md

 ## Summary

 Kitura is a web framework and web server that is created for web services written in Swift.
+For more information, visit [www.kitura.io](http://www.kitura.io).

 ## Table of Contents
 * [Summary](#summary)